N1lzh/Discord-Guess-Member-Bot/README.md

 ### Leaderboard
 1. To setup the leaderboard firstly set the leaderboard variable in the [config.json](../main/config.json) to true.
 2. Then restart your bot and run the /guess command one time.
-3. Now your Bot will restart and a leaderboard file was created.
+3. Now  a leaderboard file will be created.
 Your server member will now be able to use the /leaderboard and /rank command.

 ## Customization: